bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 ## Category: Framework

 ### AV2210: Build with the highest warning level (HIGH)
 - [x] This analyzer reports when the compiler warning level is lower than 4.
+Requires [Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full Solution Analysis.md).

 ### AV2215: Properly fill the attributes of the AssemblyInfo.cs file (LOW)
 - [x] This analyzer reports when the `AssemblyTitle`, `AssemblyDescription`, `AssemblyConfiguration`, `AssemblyCompany`, `AssemblyProduct`, `AssemblyCopyright`, `AssemblyTrademark`, `AssemblyVersion` or `AssemblyFileVersion` is missing or invoked with an empty string.

 ### AV2230: Only use the dynamic keyword when talking to a dynamic object (HIGH)
 - [x] This analyzer reports when a member, parameter or variable that is declared as `dynamic` is assigned the result of an expression whose type is not `object` or `dynamic`.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV2235: Favor async/await over the Task (HIGH)
 - [x] This analyzer reports invocations of `Task.ContinueWith`.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ## Category: Documentation